Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks: Introduction

 \item \textbf{Billion-node scalability and parallelism.} We develop domain-specific techniques to compress node features, significantly reducing compute costs.
 The exploitation of graph learning draws better support from modern computing systems, such as GPU deployment, for scalability to large BNs and parallel execution.

-\item {\bf Generalization capability.} Unlike many ML-based approaches that are trained with complex designs and infer on simpler ones, \textsc{Gamora} can easily generalize from simple to complex BNs and handle the reasoning complexity introduced by more advanced designs (such as Booth multipliers) and technology mapping.
+\item {\bf Generalization capability.} Unlike many ML-based approaches that are trained with complex designs and infer on simpler ones, \textsc{Gamora} can easily generalize from simple to complex BNs and handle the reasoning complexity introduced by more advanced designs (such as Booth-encoded multipliers) and technology mapping.

 \item \textbf{Evaluation.} Regarding reasoning performance, \textsc{Gamora} reaches almost 100\% and over 97\% reasoning accuracy for carry-save array (CSA) and Booth multipliers, respectively; after technology mapping, the reasoning accuracy is still over 92\%.
-Regarding runtime and scalability, \textsc{Gamora} can perform reasoning for large BNs with tens of millions of nodes/edges within one second, with a speedup of up to six orders of magnitude compared to ABC.
+Regarding runtime and scalability, \textsc{Gamora} can perform reasoning for large BNs with tens of millions of nodes/edges within one second, with a speedup of up to six orders of magnitude compared to the logic synthesis tool ABC~\cite{brayton2010abc}.

 \end{itemize}